 - Teacher and TPS must approve the Audit option.
 Send email to TPS Support to request this.

-- Audit option requests are approved at the discretion of the teacher and TPS.
+- Audit option requests, regardless of when they are made, are approved solely at the discretion of TPS.
 Audit option requests will generally not be considered after:

 - Summer course (6 class weeks): No restrictions

 - Full Year course (32 class weeks): Saturday at end of class week 24

 - Fall or Spring Term course (16 class weeks): Saturday at end of class week 12